queise/Recommender/README.md

 # Recommender
-A recommender system for purchase data using Spark.
+A recommender system for purchase data using Python and Spark.

+Please look at the [Description_Exploration.ipynb] to understand how it works.